 We love Thai food so we couldn’t miss this one from the list.
 A BYOB family-run restaurant in the town centre.

-Artizan is primarily a coffee house with lighter meals, but also sell artwork and gifts.
-Another favoured location among locals and tourists and more often than not, very busy, which is a testament as to their popularity.
+Artizan is primarily a coffee house with lighter meals, but also sells artwork and gifts.
+Another favoured location among locals and tourists and more often than not, very busy, which is a testament to their popularity.

 The Storehouse Café

-Located in Lews Castle, you will find the family-friendly Storehouse Café along with Starbucks.
-The menu is good, from pancakes and waffles to burgers and quiches and afternoon teas, however, the service, including at Starbucks is very, very slow.
+Located in Lews Castle, you will find the family-friendly Storehouse Café.
+The menu is good, from pancakes and waffles to burgers and quiches and afternoon teas, however, the service on any visit that we’ve had has been very slow and quite chaotic.

 If you’re visiting Stornoway and looking for things to do, then check out our guide covering all the best tourist attractions in Stornoway.